xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 24	5{N}	combine of factor 5 and difference-of-squares factorization

 24	{N}LN	combine of factor 5 and difference-of-squares factorization

+33	F{W}	combine of factor 17 and difference-of-squares factorization

 We have completely solved this problem for bases b = 2, 3, 4, 5, 6, 7, 8, 9, 10, 12, 14, 15, 18, 20, 24, also we have completely solved this problem for bases 11, 22, 30 if we allow strong probable primes (https://primes.utm.edu/glossary/xpage/StrongPRP.html) in place of proven primes, besides, we have completely solved this problem for bases 13 and 16 (if we allow strong probable primes in place of proven primes) except these four families: